1,000 Places to See Before You Die

 travel book by Patricia Schultz, published by Workman.
 A revised edition was published in November 2011.
 The new edition is in color.
 An iPad app debuted in December 2011.

-Among the "1,000 places" in the book are historic ones such as Robert Louis Stevenson's home in Western Samoa and the trail of the Lewis and Clark Expedition in the United States, cultural ones such as the Oregon Shakespeare Festival in the United States and La Scala in Italy, and natural ones such as the Grand Canyon in the United States and the Dead Sea in Israel.
-The book blends well-known places with rather unknown ones.
+According to Schultz, she began work on the book in 1995 and finished it about 8 years later.
+She claims to have visited ~80% of the places she lists in each book.

+One reviewer praised its wide ranges and images, but criticized the book for a lack of originality, featuring for example the Eiffel Tower.

-On March 29, 2007, the Travel Channel and Discovery HD Theater premiered a series based on the book's locations, called 1,000 Places to See Before You Die.
-Patricia Schultz published a follow-up edition in 2007 called 1,000 Places to See in the USA and Canada Before You Die.
+On March 29, 2007, the Travel Channel premiered a series based on the book's locations, called 1,000 Places to See Before You Die.
+Patricia Schultz published a follow-up edition in 2007 called 1,000 Places to See in the USA and Canada Before You Die, describing her process in creating as more methodical than in the first.

-Book Summary
+Summary

 The book's chapters are broken down by geographical locations.
 Within each chapter, the entries are further narrowed by region.
 The chapters are as follows: